Fatal Phoenix Motorcycle Accident Worst in AZ History

 Posted on behalf of Phillips Law Group on Mar 30, 2011 in Auto Accidents

 Motorcyclists tend to enjoy riding in groups because it adds to the overall experience of using this form of transportation.
 Motorcyclists who ride in groups also tend to enjoy a higher degree of safety than solo riders, as they are more likely to be seen than someone who is riding alone.
-Large groups tend to help people avoid the need for help from Arizona motorcycle accident lawyers.
+Large groups tend to help people avoid the need for help from Phoenix motorcycle accident lawyers.
 Tragically, that was not the case last week as what is being called the worst Arizona motorcycle accident in history occurred.
 All told, four people were killed and another five people were injured, and police are continuing to investigate the situation.

 Arizona Motorcycle Accident Injury Attorneys